wscherphof/fastify-mdc-pug/README.md

 ## Render Material Design Components

-The https://www.npmjs.com/package/mdc-pug provides the mixins to render MDC components from your templates.
+The https://www.npmjs.com/package/mdc-pug package provides the mixins to render MDC components from your templates.
 Its documentation pages are running here: https://mdc-pug.vercel.app/.

 Example: